ibm-cloud-docs/vpc/s390x-dh-profiles.md

 # s390x dedicated host profiles
 {: #s390x-dh-profiles}

+The IBM dedicated host for VPC (s390x architecture) is deprecated.
+As of 28 February 2026, you can't create new instances.
+Existing instances are supported until 20 February 2027.
+Any instances that still exist on that date will be deleted.
+You can migrate to an on-premises deployment model.
+For more information, see [Linux on IBM Z and LinuxONE](https://www.ibm.com/docs/en/linux-on-systems?topic=linux-z-linuxone).
+For more information, see the [Service deprecation announcement](/docs/vpc?topic=vpc-ichpcs_deprecated_anmt).
+{: deprecated}

 A dedicated host profile is a combination of attributes, such as the number of vCPUs, amount of RAM, and optionally instance storage that define the amount of compute capacity that is provided in a host that is provisioned exclusively for your use.
 {: shortdesc}